-Employee related costs in 2021/2022 was 39.2 million and that was 40% of the total expenditure.
-In 2022/2023 the employee related cost is 43.3 million and that was 40% of the total expenditure, it was increased by 9.4% from 2021/2022.
-In 2023/2024 the employee cost will be 44.5 million and that is 40% of the total expenditure.
-The increase is due to employee salary and other non-cash items which need to budgeted for disclosure in the financial statement.
+Employee related costs in 2023/2024 is budgeted at R53 million and that is 40% of the total operational expenditure.
+The increase is due to filling of vacant posts as well as annual increase.
 The municipality is still having a challenge of filling in the critical positions which could cause the employee cost to increase, which has already exceeded the benchmark of 31% to 40%.